Secondary Hemostasis: Coagulation Cascade

 • Primary Hemostasis: This is the initial response, activated within seconds of injury.
 Platelets, tiny disc-shaped cells in your blood, stick to the damaged vessel wall like sticky patches, forming a temporary plug to slow the blood flow.

-The coagulation cascade plays a vital role in maintaining blood flow and preventing excessive bleeding.
+The blood coagulation cascade plays a vital role in maintaining blood flow and preventing excessive bleeding.
 It’s like a powerful backup system, ensuring the platelet plug is adequately reinforced and stabilized to effectively seal the wound.

 Hemostasis is a finely balanced process.
 While clotting is crucial to stop bleeding, excessive clotting can be dangerous, blocking blood flow and causing tissue damage.
 To prevent this, the body has a built-in system of anticoagulants, proteins that work to break down and remove clots once they are no longer needed.
 It’s like a constant tug-of-war, ensuring the clot forms where and when needed but doesn’t overstay its welcome.